goodhertz/pbtranslations/README.md

 #### Multi-value controls

 Because some translatable strings are not shown in the interfaces in their default state, if you click on a string in an orange box in the viewer, that will cycle through the available values for that multi-value control.
 (If there is no orange box, all the translatable strings are visible in the viewer.)

+#### Note on aesthetics

+If you think to yourself when you open the viewer `dang this is ugly`, don't fret!
+That's intentional — the viewer is meant to display translated strings in their correct location in the interface, not to closely mimic how the eventual plugin will actually look in terms of typography, i.e. font choice.
+(We can't distribute the actual fonts we use in the plugins, so the Noto open-source family is the next best thing.)